-A small and cost effective camera and image processing service
+- A small and cost effective camera and image processing services

-Using this architecture images are processed in near real time.
+Using this architecture we are processing images in near real time.
 This means that the video doesn’t need to be streamed over the network, what contributes to low network load.
 Also, central processing server is not needed (no single point of failure).

 Cloudflight created a multi stage real time image processing pipeline consisting of the following steps:

-1. Object detection: detection, localization and classification of baggage on the video stream.
+Object detection: detection, localization and classification of baggage on the video stream

 - What objects are visible?